JesperLundberg/projektgunnar.nvim/README.md

 "JesperLundberg/projektgunnar.nvim",
 dependencies = {
     "echasnovski/mini.pick",
-    "echasnovski/mini.notify",
+    "echasnovski/mini.notify", -- optional
 },
 ```

 > [!CAUTION]
 > At the moment mini.notify overwrites any existing notification plugin.
-It's on the list to make sure mini.notify is optional and if used then it is unloaded after plugin is done with it's work.
+> mini.notify is now optional but it still overwrites existing notifixation plugin if any is used.

 #### Available commands